MeczycielBiedronek/qr/README.md

 # React text to QR code

+This project is a simple React app changing the input text into a QR Code JPG graphic.
+It took just 1 hour to build.

+I hope you have fun playing.

 ## Getting Started

-This project is a simple React app changing the input text into QR Code JPG graphic.
-It took an hour to build.

-Have fun playing.

-## Available Scripts

-In the project directory, you can run:
+### Clone/download the code

 ### `npm install`

 ### `npm start`